decred/dcrdevdocs/docs/protocol-p2p-network/initial-block-download.md

 * **Speed Limits:** All requests are made to the sync node, so if the sync node has limited upload bandwidth, the IBD node will have slow download speeds.
-Note: if the sync node goes offline, dcrd will continue downloading from another node---but it will still only download from a single sync node at a time.
+Note that if the sync node goes offline, dcrd will continue downloading from another node, but it will still only download from a single sync node at a time.

 * **Download Restarts:** The sync node can send a non-best (but